cruncher/sparky/README.md

 #### Sparky() creates a sparky object

 The <code>Sparky(node, model, ctrl)</code> function creates a <code>sparky</code> object.
+A controller is always called with a new <code>sparky</code> object as the <code>this</code> value.
+The controller can be used to extend it.
-The sparky object emits lifecycle and custom events.
-A sparky object is passed to the controller, and returned from the <code>Sparky</code> function.
+The sparky object emits lifecycle events – and custom events, so that you can hook it into rest of your app if necessary – and has a few methods for controlling the view.

-    Sparky.ctrls['user-card'] = function(node, model, sparky) {
+    Sparky.ctrls['user-card'] = function(node, model) {
         var scope = { username: 'unknown'; };

         function update() {